-Women who are not at a healthy weight (over or under-weight) when they get pregnant are more likely to have premature birth.
+Women who are not in the healthy weight range (over or under-weight) when they get pregnant are more likely to have premature birth.
 At your first antenatal visit, called the booking appointment, your midwife may measure your height and weight to you to work out your body mass index (BMI).
 Your BMI is a measure that uses your height and weight to work out if your weight is in a healthy range.

 Find out more about being underweight or overweight in pregnancy.

 Some research suggests that severe stress or depression during pregnancy is linked to premature birth, although it’s not clear why.
 This stress may often exist alongside related issues such as lack of social support, emotional abuse or domestic violence and the things that some people do when they are severely stressed, such as eating poorly or smoking.

 It’s natural to feel a bit stressed or anxious when you’re pregnant.
 But if you are struggling with these feelings, you may need help.

 Pregnancy can be a very emotional experience and it can sometimes be difficult to know whether your feelings are manageable or a sign of something more serious.
 Trust yourself.
 You are the best judge of whether your feelings are normal for you.

 There are no rules about how stressed you must be before talking to your midwife or GP about how you feel.
 You can talk to a healthcare professional at any time if you have any concerns during your pregnancy.
 The sooner you ask for help, the sooner you can get the right support, if you need it.

 Find out more about managing your mental health before, during and after pregnancy.